-On April 26, 2012, the Canadian federal government introduced Bill C-38, the 2012 Budget Bill.
+On June 29, 2012, the Canadian federal government passed Bill C-38, the 2012 Budget Bill.
 Bill C-38 contained several legislative changes to the federal regulatory system.
 The most significant change was the complete repeal and replacement of the Canadian Environmental Assessment Act, the central piece of federal environmental legislation, with the Canadian Environmental Assessment Act, 2012.
-Some of the significant and relevant aspects of Bill C-38 are: (i) it introduces fixed timelines for regulatory review of major projects by federal regulators; (i) it will set legally binding timelines for certain key regulatory permitting processes (such as approvals under the Fisheries Act); and (iii) it will give the Canadian federal government the authority to approve or reject a proposed interprovincial or international pipeline project based on the recommendations of the National Energy Board.
-On October 18, 2012, the Canadian federal government proposed a second omnibus bill, Bill C-45, which proposes additional changes to the federal regulatory system, including significant changes to the Navigable Waters Protection Act (the "Navigable Waters Act").
-This Bill will focus the Navigable Waters Act (which will become the Navigation Protection Act) on specific major watercourses in Canada and will remove the requirement for approvals from Transport Canada for water crossings of minor watercourses.
+Some of the significant and relevant aspects of Bill C-38 are: (i) it introduced fixed timelines for regulatory review of major projects by federal regulators; (ii) it reduced duplication between federal and provincial environmental assessment processes; and (iii) it set legally binding timelines for certain key regulatory permitting processes (such as approvals under the Fisheries Act).
+In December 2012, the Canadian federal government passed a second omnibus bill, Bill C-45, which contained additional changes to the federal regulatory system, including significant changes to the Navigable Waters Protection Act.
+Once these amendments come into force, which may occur in Spring 2014, the scope of the Navigable Waters Protection Act (which will become the Navigation Protection Act) will be narrowed to focus on specific major watercourses in Canada and will no longer require approvals from Transport Canada for water crossings of minor watercourses.